 - Baroque (irregular/non-spherical)

 Akoya pearls are most commonly found as round pearls.
 Tahitian, South Sea, and freshwater pearls can vary wildly in shape.
 Sea of Cortez pearls are typically semi-oval or semi-baroque.
 Less than 3% of Sea of Cortez pearls are round.
+Each type has advantages and disadvantages, even when it comes to different pearl sizing options.

 Symmetry of pearls